Career Timeline of Elizabeth II: Major Achievements and Milestones

 2012: Opened London Olympics

-In 2012, Elizabeth II opened the Summer Olympics and Paralympics in London, making her the first head of state to open two Olympic Games in two countries.
-She also portrayed herself in a short film alongside Daniel Craig as James Bond for the opening ceremony.
+In 2012, Elizabeth II opened the Summer Olympics and Paralympics in London, becoming the first head of state to open two Olympic Games in two countries.
+She portrayed herself in a short film with Daniel Craig as James Bond for the opening ceremony.

 2012: Diamond Jubilee

-In 2012, Elizabeth II's Diamond Jubilee marked 60 years since her accession, with celebrations held throughout her realms and the Commonwealth.
+In 2012, the Diamond Jubilee marked 60 years since Elizabeth II's accession, with celebrations held throughout her realms and beyond.
 Jubilee beacons were lit around the world on June 4.
-On December 18, the Queen became the first British sovereign to attend a peacetime Cabinet meeting since George III in 1781.

-In January 2015, Elizabeth became the oldest living monarch after the death of King Abdullah of Saudi Arabia.
+In January 2015, Elizabeth II became the oldest living monarch following the death of King Abdullah of Saudi Arabia.

-In September 2015, Elizabeth became the longest-reigning British monarch and longest-reigning queen regnant and female head of state in the world.
+In September 2015, Elizabeth II became the longest-reigning British monarch, the longest-reigning queen regnant, and the longest-reigning female head of state in the world.

-In October 2016, Elizabeth became the longest-reigning current monarch and the longest-serving current head of state following the death of King Bhumibol Adulyadej of Thailand.
+In October 2016, following the death of King Bhumibol Adulyadej of Thailand, Elizabeth II became the longest-reigning current monarch and the longest-serving current head of state.

 February 2017: Sapphire Jubilee

-On 6 February 2017, Elizabeth became the first British monarch to commemorate a sapphire jubilee.
+In February 2017, Elizabeth II became the first British monarch to commemorate a sapphire jubilee, marking 65 years on the throne.

-In November 2017, Elizabeth became the oldest current head of state on the resignation of Robert Mugabe of Zimbabwe.
+In November 2017, Elizabeth II became the oldest current head of state upon the resignation of Robert Mugabe of Zimbabwe.

-On 6 February 2022, Elizabeth's Platinum Jubilee celebrations began, marking 70 years since her accession.
-In her accession day message, she renewed her commitment to a lifetime of public service.
+On February 6, 2022, Elizabeth's Platinum Jubilee celebrations began, marking 70 years since her accession.